wnyc/django-crowdsourcing/docs/producers/options.rst

 **Flickr id**

-If you set your Crowdsourcing instance up to interface with Flickr, you associate a survey with a Flickr group, and a user uploads a photo, this field will contain the id that Flickr uses to identify the photo.
+If you set up crowdsourcing to work with Flickr, you associate a survey with a Flickr group, and a user uploads a photo, this field will contain the id that Flickr uses to identify the photo.
 This is an advanced field that you should never need to fix manually.

 Survey
 ======